Penumbrage/SpiderTreadmill/README.md

 python main.py
 ```

 This directory also contains various other scripts that contain classes which operate the individual equipment for the treadmill, such as classes for the motor encoder in `Encoder_Class.py` or classes for the LCD module in `LCD_Class.py`.
+Most of the functionality for the treadmill components are located within these scripts, so please take a look at them in order to gain an understanding regarding how every component works together.
+The following list is a brief description of the purpose of all these scripts:

+* `Buttons_Class.py`: contains classes that describe the functionality of the push buttons
+* `Data_Collection_Class.py`: contains a class that deals with the different functions regarding collecting data into a .csv file
+* `Encoder_Class.py`: contains a class that contains functions which operate the encoder included on the DC motor
+* `Exceptions.py`: contains classes that call up various exceptions for the main execution loop (i.e. when the motor driver faults, or something trips the IR sensor)
+* `IR_Break_Beam_Class.py`: contains the class that deals with the functionality of the IR sensors
+* `Knob_Class.py`: contains the class which works with the encoder knob that is used to adjust the speed of the treadmill
+* `LCD_Class.py`: contains the class that deals with the functions of the LCD module
+* `PID_Controller_Class.py`: contains the class that runs the PID controller for the DC motor
+* `User_Input_Class.py`: contains the class that deals with various user input functions (i.e. threads that operate the terminal inputs, variables that store the desired speed, etc.)
+* `main.py`: the main script for the treadmill

+#### Miscellaneous files

+The following are some extra files in the `motor_PID_package` that don't have direct influence of the functionality of the treadmill, but deal with the meta data of the package itself.

+* `requirements.txt`: contains the dependencies for the `motor_PID_package`
+* `setup.py`: the setup script for the `motor_PID_package` (this allows for the pip install functionality)
+* `treadmill.service`: a file used to run `main.py` as a background service on the Raspberry Pi, which allows for the user to use the treadmill without even logging in

 ## Features of the main loop